 I made this as a personal challenge.
 In roleplaying games, the main problem with Mad Science themed mechanics is finding ways to deal with players possessing unlimited free-form creative abilities - preventing deus ex machina, keeping game balance, assigning costs, construction times and needed resources all while trying not to stifle player freedom.
 Hopefully, this system deals with those potential issues while keeping the process fun and creative for players, all while not ruining your campaign world too much.
 Still, this is a decadent system.
 I’d love to hear your thoughts and questions so I can amend and update this post and get it in a more realisable state.

++1 for each 1000gp invested in the Scientist’s laboratory.
 Mad Science is a downtime activity, from research to construction the process will always take 1 month and is accessible to all player classes.
 Mad Science must be performed in a laboratory.
 The end goal of the downtime is the construction of a Creation.
 This Creation is inspired by Ideas.
 Ideas are words that are randomly rolled and combined to form an initial Creation concept.
 Once the concept is decided upon, the DM can apply drawbacks to balance the Creation.
 Then resources and funds are gathered and the Creation is constructed.
 This funding/construction phase is the most dangerous and the potential for mishaps is high!

 The first step of Mad Science is research.
 At this stage the Scientist is gathering Ideas and inspiration in his laboratory.
 The player rolls to discover what Ideas they will be working with.
 These Ideas will form the basis for their Creation.
-There is a d200 table of Idea words included alongside this post and here
+There is a d200 table of Idea words included alongside this post and here.

 The base amount of Ideas to be rolled is 4.
 This score is modified by;